His long tail frozen in a wave

 Kept warm with spots of ocher

-And his right eye is open, wanting to see what killed him.
+And his right eye is open, looking to see what killed him.

 The little smile remaining on his face